refenv/gh-automation/README.md

 [![Status](https://github.com/refenv/actions/workflows/refenv.testing/badge.svg)](https://github.com/refenv/actions/actions?query=workflow%3Arefenv.testing)

-Demonstrate how to use the docker-image, that is, running test with CIJOE:
+Demonstrate how to use the docker image produced by the , that is, running test with CIJOE:

-Produces test-reports as artifacts
+* Produces test-reports as artifacts

-## Self-hosted runners
+# Self-hosted runners

 We need support for: